 - Hold the Line: He and other dragons helped hold the Qiraji back until the druids could erect a barrier.

-- It Is Not My Time: Would say this to attacking players who managed to get him down to a certain level before despawning.
+- It Is Not Your Time: Would say this to attacking players who managed to get him down to a certain level before despawning.

 - MacGuffin: Entrusted the pieces of the Scepter of the Shifting Sands to a member of each Dragonflight after it was broken.
-1000 years later, he sends heroes to seek them out and reassemble the scepter.
+One thousand years later, he sends heroes to seek them out and reassemble the scepter.

 - Meaningful Name: His name is a reference to something that is not in its proper time.
 Since he's part of the Bronze Flight, there's no telling if when his proper time actually is, if he has one.